beawesome8/Professional-Machine-Learning-Engineer/README.md

 # Professional-Machine-Learning-Engineer
-This repository contains tasks/projects form Google in order to become a Professional Machine Learning Engineer certified by Google
+This repository contains tasks/projects from Google Skills in order to become a Professional Machine Learning Engineer certified by Google